qchemlab-embedding/2023-07-14-workshop/_episodes/18-forking.md

 ### Part B: Open an "issue" as a change proposal

-Before we start any coding, open a new "Issue" on the central repository as a "proposal" where you describe your idea for a recipe with the possibility to collect feedback from others.
+Before we start any development, open a new "Issue" on the central repository as a "proposal" where you describe your idea for a recipe with the possibility to collect feedback from others.
 After creating this issue note the issue number.
 We will later refer to this issue number.

-Discuss with your neighbor why it can be useful to open an issue before starting the actual coding.
+**Question:** why it can be useful to open an issue before starting the actual work?

 ### Part C: Modify and commit